SPAAM-community/AncientMetagenomeDir/ancient-sediment/README.md

 ## sample_name

-- In most cases this should be the name of the original sample
+- Unique identifier for that sample as used in publication

-# sample_age
+## sample_age

 - Single date rounded to nearest century (i.e. end in '00')
   - e.g. something only 50 years old would be assigned as 100